FallerS/FallerS.github.io/_posts/2021-01-19-Portfolio Construction and Optimization.md

-Targeting a return of 11,5%, we would weight our portfolio with ca. 54% of Smoke and 46% Financials industries
+Targeting a return of 11,5%, we would weight our portfolio with ca. 54% of Smoke and 46% Financials industries.

 Next, we want to use the minimizer for a range of returns to get the optimal weights: